swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ## Effect on API resilience

-Any changes to the isolation of a declaration continues to be an [ABI-breaking change](0306-actors.md#effect-on-api-resilience), but a change in what is allowed in the _implementation_ of, say, a `nonisolated` member will not affect API resilience.
+This proposal does not affect API resilience.

 ## Acknowledgments

-Thank you to the members of the Swift Forums for their discussions about this topic, which helped shape this proposal.
-In particular, we would like to thank anyone who participated in [this thread](https://forums.swift.org/t/on-actor-initializers/49001).
+Thank you to the members of the Swift Forums for their time spent reading this proposal and its prior versions and providing comments.